Jordan Desalination Plant

 Jordan Desalination Plant (محطة تحلية مياه الأردن) is a planned sea water desalination plant in the city of Aqaba in Jordan.
 The facility is under development by the government of Jordan, with the aim of narrowing the water deficit in the country.
 Bids for the engineering, procurement and construction (EPC) contract were advertised.
 In June 2021, thirteen international consortia responded and five of them were shortlisted to advance to the next bidding stage.
 Construction of the desalination plant is budgeted at approximately US$1 billion and is expected to take approximately five years.
 In January 2025, a consortium led by Meridiam and SUEZ won a major contract, signing a 30-year concession agreement with the Jordanian government to develop the world's second-largest desalination plant and a 445 km pipeline network to supply the cities of Amman and Aqaba.

 The reverse osmosis plant will have a capacity of 851,000 m^{3} per day.
-Upon completion, it is projected to supply 3 million people, 40% of the country's drinking water demand.
+Upon completion, it is projected to supply 3 million people, 40 percent of the country's drinking water demand.
 The €4 billion project is jointly supported by the U.S. International Development Finance Corporation (DFC), the U.S. Agency for International Development (USAID) in Amman, the European Union, and multiple international financial institutions.
 Thus, the project funding adheres to strict environmental and social safeguards.
 To offset energy demands, a 724 GWh/year solar power plant will be built, aligning with sustainability commitments.